KarolDuracz/SVG-Mind-Tree/version_5/README.md

 Not working properly.
 Only these 3 steps work correctly.
 But here is the graph tab.

+1. Switch to "realtime" mode
+2. Save prompt
+3. Click play to generate text
+4. You can see the graph

 Demo 2 : https://github.com/KarolDuracz/SVG-Mind-Tree/tree/main/version_5/playground/demo2

 ![dump](https://github.com/KarolDuracz/SVG-Mind-Tree/blob/main/version_5/playground/demo2%20-%20a.png?raw=true)